opringle/collaborative_filtering/docs/learning.md

 - [Alexandros Karatzoglou: Deep Learning for Recommender Systems](https://www.youtube.com/watch?v=KZ7bcfYGuxw)
 - [Deep Learning for Personalized Search and Recommender Systems part 1](https://www.youtube.com/watch?v=0DYQzZp68ok&t=4999s)

-Having read up on the following research papers, this post will be my delve into implementing a state of the art recomender architecture myself.
+Having read up on the following research papers, this post will be my delve into implementing a state of the art recommender architecture myself.

 # Ok but why are they so interesting?